Laetiporus sulphureus

-Laetiporus sulphureus is a species of bracket fungus (fungi that grow on trees) found in Europe and North America.
-Its common names are crab-of-the-woods, sulphur polypore, sulphur shelf, and chicken-of-the-woods.
+Laetiporus sulphureus is a species of bracket fungus (fungi that grow on trees).
+Its common names include sulphur polypore, sulphur shelf, and chicken-of-the-woods.
 Its fruit bodies grow as striking golden-yellow shelf-like structures on tree trunks and branches.
 Old fruitbodies fade to pale beige or pale grey.
 The undersurface of the fruit body is made up of tubelike pores rather than gills.

-Laetiporus sulphureus is a saprophyte and occasionally a weak parasite, causing brown cubical rot in the heartwood of trees on which it grows.
+Found in Europe and North America, L. sulphureus is a saprophyte and occasionally a weak parasite, causing brown cubical rot in the heartwood of trees on which it grows.
 Unlike many bracket fungi, it is edible when young, although adverse reactions have been reported.

-Taxonomy and phylogenetics
+Taxonomy

 Laetiporus sulphureus was first described as Boletus sulphureus by French mycologist Pierre Bulliard in 1789.
 It has had many synonyms and was finally given its current name in 1920 by American mycologist William Murrill.
 Laetiporus means "with bright pores" and sulphureus means "the colour of sulphur".

 Investigations in North America have shown that there are several similar species within what has been considered L. sulphureus and that the true L. sulphureus may be restricted to regions east of the Rocky Mountains.
 Phylogenetic analyses of ITS and nuclear large subunit and mitochondrial small subunit rDNA sequences from North American collections have delineated five distinct clades within the core Laetiporus clade.
 Sulphureus clade I contains white-pored L. sulphureus isolates, while Sulphureus clade II contains yellow-pored L. sulphureus isolates.

 Description

 The fruiting body emerges directly from the trunk of a tree and is initially knob-shaped, but soon expands to fan-shaped shelves, typically growing in overlapping tiers.
 It is sulphur-yellow to bright orange in color and has a suedelike texture.
 Old fruitbodies fade to tan or whitish.
 Each shelf may be anywhere from 5 to 60 cm across and up to 4–12 cm thick.
 The fertile surface is sulphur-yellow with small pores or tubes and produces a white spore print.
 When fresh, the flesh is succulent with a strong fungal aroma and exudes a yellowish, transparent juice, but soon becomes dry and brittle.

+Although fairly distinct, it can resemble Laetiporus persicinus.